 A metric is a measurement related to health, capacity, or performance of a resource .
 Resources, services, and applications emit metrics to the Monitoring service.
 Common metrics reflect data related to:

-As a developer, you can capture this KPI from your applications using custom metrics.
-Simply record observations every time an application transaction takes place and then post that data to the Monitoring service.
+As a developer, you can capture this KPI from applications using custom metrics.
+Record observations every time an application transaction takes place and then post that data to the Monitoring service.
 In this case, set up metrics to capture failed transactions, successful transactions, and transaction latency (time spent per completed transaction).

 Use alarms to monitor the health, capacity, and performance of cloud resources.